Asian shares, dollar walk on eggs as Fed decision looms

 The Federal Open Market Committee will release a policy statement at 1900 GMT, followed by Fed Chairman Ben Bernanke hosting a keenly-awaited news conference a half hour later.

-Japan's Nikkei futures dipped 0.2 percent, signalling a modest drop after rebounding on Tuesday from a sharp loss on the first day of the week.
+Japan's Nikkei futures dipped 0.2 percent, signaling a modest drop after rebounding on Tuesday from a sharp loss on the first day of the week.

 Still, the benchmark has risen 47 percent this year, on track to its best yearly rise since 1972, powered by Tokyo's aggressive fiscal and monetary stimulus to revive the world's third-largest economy.